MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/migrate-best-practices-security-management.md

 Ensuring that your resource groups have meaningful names that admins and support team members can easy recognize and navigate will drastically improve productivity and efficiency.

 - We recommend following Azure naming conventions.
-- If you're synchronizing your on-premises AD DS to Azure AD using AD Connect, consider matching the names of security groups on-premises to the names of resource groups in Azure.
+- If you're synchronizing your on-premises Active Directory to Azure AD using Azure AD Connect, consider matching the names of security groups on-premises to the names of resource groups in Azure.

 ![Naming](./media/migrate-best-practices-security-management/naming.png)
 *Resource group naming*